 Who Leaves: Lincoln and Connor

 And so the trashiest of the trash cans have finally left the show.
-Let’s see if this means the episodes will get better and we’ll see more of the relationships forming rather than stupid drama.
+Let’s see if this means the episodes will get better and see more relationships forming rather than drama.